liquid-collective/liquid-collective-protocol/natspec/components/OracleManagerV1.md

 Sets the validator count and validator balance sum reported by the oracle

-*Can only be called by the oracle address*
+*Can only be called by the oracle addressThe round id is a blackbox value that should only be used to identify unique reports*

 #### Parameters